 Finally, if anything does happen to go wrong, CyberGhost’s support is up there with the very best, and the live-chat operators have always been helpful and knowledgeable – but be aware that some of the written guides can be tricky to understand.
 Overall, CyberGhost is a really capable VPN, and only few niggles like the mobile interface and lack of iPlayer support keep it from being truly elite.

-We’ve seen a couple of notable changes in recent months, the most exciting of which is the introduction of WireGuard on Linux systems.
+We’ve seen a couple of notable changes in recent months, the most exciting of which is the introduction of WireGuard on all operating systems.

 We’ve noticed server fluctuations, with numbers peaking at over 7,000 in October, but you can usually expect around 6,500.